 Magical Winter Lights Houston

 Tickets are $21 for adults and $13 for seniors and children 4-12 when purchased online.
 You can also purchase family 4-packs of tickets for $76.
 Purchase in advance to save on prices at the door.
-Kids can enjoy unlimited carnival rides with the purchase of a $20 wristband.
+Kids can enjoy unlimited carnival rides with a $20 wristband.

 Christmas Lights in Houston

-Been to all the destinations we’ve listed above and still need your Christmas lights fix?
-Houston is a big city and there are lots of places—from neighborhoods to theme parks and other venues—open to the public that deck the halls this holiday for your viewing pleasure.
-Check out these neighborhoods, amusement parks and other public places to plan the perfect holiday outing.
+Have you been to all the destinations listed above and still need your Christmas lights to fix?
+Houston is a big city with many places—from neighborhoods to theme parks and other venues—open to the public that decks the halls this holiday for your viewing pleasure.
+Check out these neighborhoods, amusement parks, and other public places to plan the perfect holiday outing.

 Shepherd Park/Candlelight Park

-These two neighborhoods in northwest Houston feature displays sure to elicit excitement with oversized cut-outs, balloon arches and more.
-Started in the 60s, the neighborhood went all out, although the tradition almost died out when homes changed ownership and electric prices went up.
+These two neighborhoods in northwest Houston feature displays sure to elicit excitement with oversized cut-outs, balloon arches, and more.
+Starting in the 60s, the neighborhood went all out, although the tradition almost died when homes changed ownership and electric prices increased.
 Two residents encouraged homeowners to decorate a few years ago and the whole neighborhood has since embraced the tradition, including lit arches over the streets.

-This upscale neighborhood is always a must-see if you enjoy looking at Christmas lights.
-Located near River Oaks Boulevard and San Felipe Street, these stately homes and their huge oak trees are lit up with millions of glimmering lights.
+If you enjoy looking at Christmas lights, this upscale neighborhood is always a must-see.
+Located near River Oaks Boulevard and San Felipe Street, these stately homes and their substantial oak trees are lit up with millions of glimmering lights.
 You can enter the neighborhood from either Shepherd or Westheimer.

-The Houston Zoo illuminates their trees and paths with more than two million twinkling lights, justin time for the holiday season.
-The 15-mile path features a light-bedazzled old Cadillac in a scene set to music, carolers, light displays, a 33-foot-tall Christmas tree and much more.
+The Houston Zoo illuminates its trees and paths with more than two million twinkling lights, just in time for the holiday season.
+The 15-mile path features a light-bedazzled old Cadillac in a scene set to music, carolers, light displays, a 33-foot-tall Christmas tree, and much more.
 Grab a hot chocolate to warm you up as you stroll through this year’s Zoo Lights.
-This experience to remember runs from November 18, 2017 to January 14, 2018.
-You can also enjoy holiday disco, a train ride, a lit carousel, a light tunnel and much more along the way.
+This experience to remember runs from November 18, 2017, to January 14, 2018.
+You can also enjoy a holiday disco, a train ride, a lit carousel, a light tunnel, and much more along the way.

-Zoo Lights is closed on November 17 and 24 and also on December 14, 24 and 25.
+Zoo Lights is closed on November 17 and 24 and on December 14, 24, and 25.
 The zoo is open from 6 to 10 p.m. during value nights and for an extra hour on prime nights.
 Tickets are $11.95 for members on value nights and $16.95 for non-members.
-On prime nights, tickets are $16.95 for members and $19.95 for non-members.
-Discounts are offered to groups of 20 or more, members of the military, first responders and educators.
+On excellent nights, tickets are $16.95 for members and $19.95 for non-members.
+Discounts are offered to groups of 20 or more, members of the military, first responders, and educators.

 Dickinson Festival of Lights

 This walk-through event features light displays and tunnels throughout the property at Paul Hopkins Park.
-Now in its 19th year, the festival opens November 25 at 6 pm and remains open nightly until 8:30 p.m.
-The lights, shuttle and buses are free, but cookie decorating, concessions, pictures with Santa and fun blinking gift items are available for purchase.
+Now in its 19th year, the festival opens on November 25 at 6 pm and remains nightly until 8:30 p.m.
+The lights, shuttle, and buses are free, but cookie decorating, concessions, pictures with Santa, and fun blinking gift items are available.

-Parking is also free and available on the west side of the park on Mondays through Thursdays between November 28 to December 15.
-Weekend parking and parking from December 16 through 30 are available at the Dickinson Plaza Shopping Center for free, as well as a shuttle service to take you to from the parking areas to the festival.
+Parking is also free and available on the park’s west side Mondays through Thursdays between November 28 and December 15.
+Weekend parking and parking from December 16 through 30 are available at the Dickinson Plaza Shopping Center for free and a shuttle service to take you from the parking areas to the festival.

 Christmas Boat Lane Parade

-If you’re looking for a unique take on Christmas light looking, more than 100 decorated power and sailboats will cruise the Clear Lake channel on December 9 from 6 to 10 p.m. for the 56th Annual Christmas Boat Lane Parade.
-You can watch from the South Shore Harbour Marina, Nassau Bay Lagoon, Kemah Boardwalk and from both sides of the Kemah/Seabrook Channel.
-If you own a boat or want to rent one, you can also view from the lake, or even enter your own boat in the parade.
+If you’re looking for a unique take on Christmas light-looking, more than 100 decorated power and sailboats will cruise the Clear Lake channel on December 9 from 6 to 10 p.m. for the 56th Annual Christmas Boat Lane Parade.
+You can watch from the South Shore Harbour Marina, Nassau Bay Lagoon, Kemah Boardwalk, and both sides of the Kemah/Seabrook Channel.
+If you own a boat or want to rent one, you can view it from the lake or even enter your boat in the parade.

 Light Up Your Home This Holiday Season

-Feeling inspired to recreate your own magical wonderland?
-ABC Home & Commercial Services can help you transform your yard into an unforgettable creation to bring the magic of Christmas to life for you, your family and visitors.
-Want your tall trees dripping with lights, your house trimmed like a giant Christmas package or your yard converted into Santa’s workshop?
-Our professionals at ABC Home & Commercial Services can help you plan and install your Christmas lights even if you’re feeling overwhelmed or if you just lack the time or creativity.
+Are you feeling inspired to recreate your magical wonderland?
+ABC Home & Commercial Services can help you transform your yard into an unforgettable creation to bring the magic of Christmas to life for you, your family, and visitors.
+Want your tall trees dripping with lights, your house trimmed like a giant Christmas package, or your yard converted into Santa’s workshop?
+Our professionals at ABC Home & Commercial Services can help you plan and install your Christmas lights even if you’re overwhelmed or lack the time or creativity.